2024 anti-refugee riots in Turkey

 In early July 2024, Turkey experienced a surge of anti-Syrian riots driven by anti-refugee sentiment.
 Caused by the molestation of a young girl, riots began in Kayseri, and spread across Turkey.

 Background

 Turkey has the most refugees of any country in the world.
 The largest population is the Syrian refugees, with more than 3.6 million registered refugees, according to the United Nations High Commissioner for Refugees in the country.
 Kayseri itself has around 83,000.
-There is a far amount of xenophobia against the Syrians, with a 2024 survey by the UNCHR finding that 77% of respondents in Turkey supported closing the border to refugees, the highest in the world.
+There is a fair amount of xenophobia against the Syrians, with a 2024 survey by the UNCHR finding that 77% of respondents in Turkey supported closing the border to refugees, the highest in the world.

 Events

 After rumors of a Syrian refugee sexually assaulting a seven-year-old Syrian girl, (later revealed to be his own cousin) spread on social media, the city of Kayseri erupted into violence.

 The protests spread to other areas such as Istanbul, Hatay, Adana, Urfa, Bursa, Gaziantep, Konya, İzmir, and Antalya.
 Protestors waved Turkish flags and made the wolf salute in the streets.
 Slogans of the protest included "Erdoğan, resign!" and "I do not want refugees in my country."

 Dozens of properties and vehicles of Syrians were burnt.
 Fourteen police officers and one firefighter were among those injured in the riots.

 At a restaurant in Maslak, a Turkish man holding a knife approached a table of Saudi businessmen, including billionaires Khaled al-Fawzan and Ibrahim al-Hadithi, while making slicing motions and the wolf salute.
 He was later arrested.

 A 15-year-old Syrian named Ahmed al-Naif died in hospital after being stabbed by three teenagers in Serik.